exclm/pysql/docs/source/intro.rst

 * Current docs: http://packages.python.org/sqlpython/
 * Mailing list: http://groups.google.com/group/sqlpython

-SQLPython is a command-line interface to Oracle databases.
-It is intended as an alternative to Oracle's SQL\*Plus.
-For the most part, it can be used the same way SQL\*Plus would be used; this documentation focuses on the places where SQLPython differs.
+SQLPython is a command-line interface to relational databases.
+It was created as an alternative to Oracle's ``SQL\*Plus``, and can likewise be used instead of postgres' ``psql`` or mysql's ``mysql`` text clients.
+For the most part, it can be used as any other text-based SQL interface would; this document focuses on the extra capabilities

 License
 -------